Capitol District in Richmond, Virginia — The American South (Mid-Atlantic)

 Erected 1907 by Association for the Preservation of Virginia Antiquities.

 Location.
 37° 32.382′ N, 77° 25.99′ W. Marker is in Richmond, Virginia.
-Marker is at the intersection of Capitol Street and North 10th Street, on the right when traveling west on Capitol Street.
+It is in the Capitol District.
+It is at the intersection of Capitol Street and North 10th Street, on the right when traveling west on Capitol Street.
 Touch for map.
 Marker is in this post office area: Richmond VA 23219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-William Smith (within shouting distance of this marker); Thomas J. Jackson, General CSA (within shouting distance of this marker); Old City Hall (within shouting distance of this marker); Richmond, Virginia Bicentennial (within shouting distance of this marker); Hunter Holmes McGuire, M.D. (within shouting distance of this marker); George Washington Monument (within shouting distance of this marker); Inauguration of Davis (within shouting distance of this marker); Harry Flood Byrd (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Freedmen's Bureau / Freedman's Bank (within shouting distance of this marker); William Smith (within shouting distance of this marker); Thomas J. Jackson, General CSA (within shouting distance of this marker); Old City Hall (within shouting distance of this marker); Richmond, Virginia Bicentennial (within shouting distance of this marker); Hunter Holmes McGuire, M.D. (within shouting distance of this marker); George Washington Monument (within shouting distance of this marker); Inauguration of Davis (within shouting distance of this marker).
 Touch for a list and map of all markers in Richmond.